Athaodam/Adventures-with-Ayahuasca/README.md

         license= "TBA"
         fit="contain">

 For these reasons, ayahuasca and its associated plant species form an exemplary case study for considering the gaps between Western botanical and anthropological scholarship and the traditional ecological knowledge (TEK) of Indigenous Amazonian groups.[^ref18] Western researchers must contend with the sacred and intimate nature of this knowledge, and how it is carefully shared and accessed from within Indigenous communities.[^ref19] To enter a community as an outsider and demand immediate-access to precisely safeguarded knowledge in its totality could be a kind of scholarly colonialism, demonstrating  the historical extractive aspect of research conducted within Indigenous communities across disciplines.
 In some instances, these research practices strained relationships with Indigenous communities by framing them  as something (typically white) researchers actively do to Indigenous peoples.[^ref20] Often, non-Indigenous Western researchers would conduct studies which prominently centered their voices instead of the communities they studied.
 Indigenous scholar Shawn Wilson highlights that despite some studies’ “good” intentions, many of them have resulted in the formation and “proliferation of negative stereotypes.”[^ref21] In response, Indigenous scholars have led the charge towards revising this trajectory through the collaborative development of Indigenous paradigms of research in order to actively decolonize present and future scholarship.[^ref22] With a focus on community engagement, reciprocally nourishing relationalities, appropriate crediting, and the acknowledgement that not all Indigenous knowledge may be accessible for researchers, further studies on TEK of ayahuasca are possible.
 The pursuit, documentation, and safeguarding of TEK are crucial to biodiversity conservation as a whole and therefore, it is in the interest of all to center and uplift Indigenous voices throughout.[^ref23]

 <param ve-entity eid="Q7832334"> <!--Traditional Ecological Knowledge-->
 <param ve-entity eid="Q1385203"> <!--Extractivism-->
-<param ve-entity eid="Q60299928"> <!--Shawn Wilson-->

 <param ve-image
         url="https://www.biodiversitylibrary.org/pageimage/7810745"